peterhendrick/steggin/README.md

 Using an original file will make it much harder to detect that the file contains a hidden message.

-It is also recommended that you use gpg encryption on your secret file prior to steggin.
-Once the .gpg file is extracted, you can use gpg to decrypt it.
+It is also recommended that you use GPG encryption on your secret file prior to steggin.
+Once the .gpg file is extracted, you can use GPG to decrypt it.

 Using gpg to encrypt the secret file prior to steggin will ensure that even if the stegged message is discovered,